Pskov Republic: Government

 The Pskov Judicial Charter describes the legislative procedure: "If some line (Note: The term "line" (stroka) means a legal norm or provision.) in the customary charter is missing, the mayors should report to Lord Pskov at the assembly meeting (dolozhit' gospodina Pskova na vechi) and write this line down [into the Charter].
 And if some line does not please Lord Pskov, it can be freely removed from the Charter".
 Historians have compared the legislative procedure to those of medieval German towns.
 The power of the prince was limited but – in contrast to the Novgorod Republic – he still retained important administrative and judicial functions, the latter carried out jointly with the posadnik.
 The Pskov Judicial Charter required both officials to jointly preside over all trials.
 It also prohibited legal meetings at the veche, specifying that all trials were to be conducted in the entrance hall of the prince's residence.
 Both officials were expected to administer trials justly, according with their oath.

 The veche had legislative powers; it could appoint military commanders and hear ambassadors' reports.
 It also approved expenses such as grants to princes and payments to builders of walls, towers and bridges.
 The veche gathered at the Trinity Cathedral, which held the archives of the veche and important private papers and state documents.
 The veche assembly included posadniki, as well as "middle" and common people.
 Historians differ on the extent to which the veche was dominated by elites, with some saying that real power was in the hands of boyars, while others consider the veche to have been a democratic institution.
 Conflicts were common and the confrontation between the veche and the posadniki in 1483–1484 led to the execution of one posadnik and to the confiscation of property of three other posadniki who fled to Moscow.

+Legal system

+The legal system of the Pskov Republic was defined by an advanced and comprehensive body of law compiled from veche decrees and boyar council decisions.
+This framework, primarily preserved in the Pskov Judicial Charter, served as a cornerstone for nationwide law.
+The charter was the principal source for Ivan III’s Sudebnik of 1497, alongside the Novgorod Judicial Charter, representing a direct evolutionary link between the Russkaya Pravda and the Code of 1497.

+The Grand Duchy of Moscow directly adopted Pskov's definitions of state treason (perevet) and its strict prohibitions on judicial bribery (posul), integrating these regional practices into the foundational administrative and criminal codes of the centralized Russian State.

+More than half of the charter's 120 articles (63 in total) were devoted to civil-law norms, including suretyship, inheritance, sale, barter, gift contracts, and standardized written contracts.
+Pskov's commercial standards for written contracts laid the groundwork for early Russian civil law: the charter required written contracts for transactions exceeding one rouble and recognized several forms of written agreements, including the doska (a simple written record) and the zapis or ryadnitsa (a formally certified document), the latter carrying greater evidentiary weight.